Ube sopapilla cheesecake is the answer to every "what should I bring?" panic text you've ever sent.

 Variation

-Store leftover Sopapilla Cheesecake in an airtight container in the fridge for up to 4 days.
-You can also freeze individual slices for later enjoyment!
+Store leftover sopapilla cheesecake covered or in an airtight container in the fridge for up to 4 days.
+The crust softens slightly as it sits, but it still tastes great cold.

 - Make sure the cream cheese is at room temperature for easy mixing.